Video Lighting Guide Part 3: Basic Lighting Setups

 1-point backlight three-quarters

 This lighting setup is very similar to the 3/4 front light, except the key light is placed on the back side of the subject.
+The ideal angle would be between 15 and 45 degrees on either side, perpendicular to the front-to-back center line of your subject.

+This lighting setup reveals many hair details and shadows the subject’s face.
 Depending on the angle of the key light, you might be able to see some details on the face, but not much.
-You might want to use this setup for movies or pictures with suspense and mystery.
+This setup might be suitable for scenes with suspense and mystery.

 1-point backlighting